GIT-Gizmo/GIT-Gizmo/README.md

 Modest Frontend Engineer
 -----------------

 I'm a dedicated frontend engineer almost a Full Stack dev.
 I'm fuelled by my enthusiasm for learning new skills, infusing creativity and functionality into each project.
-I'm seeking a frontend developer role to contribute my expertise to impactful projects.
-Let's collaborate and create delightful digital experiences!
+I'm open to frontend developer roles to contribute my expertise to impactful projects.
+Let's collaborate and create web magic!

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://davecodes.vercel.app)